rmccrear/36-redux-storefront/README.md

 # Redux Storefront

 This is a basic storefront app the demonstrates the use of redux in a react app.
-The functionality is details in the diagrams below.
+The functionality is detailed in the diagrams below.

 ### Diagram